Mitigating algorithmic errors in quantum optimization through energy extrapolation: Extrapolated Variational Quantum Eigensolver

-For these data, we implement linear regression to zero for $\Delta_{\mathrm{var}}$ and infer the ground state energy by noting that when the variance vanishes, the energy will be the ground state energy.
-(In the presence of noise, we modify the range to $\Delta_{\mathrm{var}}<\Delta_{\mathrm{var}}^{\mathrm{min}} + 1$ and $E < E_{\mathrm{min}} + 0.5$ ).
-The large-variance or large-energy data are abandoned for two reasons: the first one is that the relation between $E$ and $\Delta_{\mathrm{var}}$ is approximately linear only when $\Delta_{\mathrm{var}}$ is close to zero and the ground state is the dominating state; the second reason is that for some complicated Hamiltonians, the optimization may be stuck to a ``frozen" state whose energy might be low but the variance is quite high, or stuck to an excited state whose variance might be low but the energy is high, we must avoid the influence of these states.
+where $R_{\text{var}}$ are $R_{\text{E}}$ are small intervals that in principle should scale with the system size.
+Here, we choose $R_{\text{var}} = \text{min}(\mathcal{S}_{\text{var}})$, $R_{\text{E}} = 0.5$.
+After rejecting some data, we implement linear regression to zero for $\Delta_{\mathrm{var}}$ and infer the ground state energy by noting that when the variance vanishes, the energy will be the estimated ground state energy.
+(In the presence of noise, we modify the extrapolation ranges to $R_{\text{var}} = 1$ and $R_{\text{E}} = 0.5$ ).
+The large-variance or large-energy data are abandoned for two reasons: the first one is that the relation between $E$ and $\Delta_{\mathrm{var}}$ is approximately linear only when $\Delta_{\mathrm{var}}$ is close to zero and the ground state is the dominant eigenstate; the second reason is that for some complicated Hamiltonians, the optimization may be stuck to a ``frozen" state whose energy might be low but the variance is quite high, or stuck to an excited state whose variance might be low but the energy is high, and we must avoid the influence of these states.
 Note that the circuit depth is fixed during the whole process.
+The workflow of variance extrapolation for VQE is illustrated in Algorithm~\ref{alg:extraVQE}.
+Our approach is compatible with any hardware error mitigation approach.